1. What is Katrin’s Karepackage?

 No. Income is not a consideration in determining whether a cancer patient is eligible to receive funding for transportation.

-7. How do I apply for funding?
+7. How much funding do I receive and how do I apply for funding?

 8. Who do the donations go to, the Canadian Cancer Society or Katrin’s Karepackage?